 Method Complaints About Part D Prescription Drugs - Contact Information CALL Customer Care at the telephone number located in Section 1 of this chapter.
 Calls to this number are free.
 We are available Monday through Friday from 8 a.m. to 9 p.m., Eastern time.
 Our phone system may answer your call after hours, and on Saturdays, Sundays, and some holidays.
-Just leave a message and we'll call back by the end of the next business day.
 For expedited appeals please call 1-800-867-6601.
 Customer Care also has free language interpreter services available for non-English speakers.
 FAX 1-800-949-2961 for expedited grievances only.
 TTY 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
 Calls to this number are free.
 WRITE Humana Grievance and Appeal Dept. P.O.
-Box 14165 Lexington, KY 40512-4165 MEDICARE WEBSITE You can submit a complaint about your Humana Medicare Employer PPO directly to Medicare.
-To submit an online complaint to Medicare, go to www.medicare.gov/MedicareComplaintForm/home.aspx.
+Box 14165 Lexington, KY 40512-4165 MEDICARE WEBSITE You can submit a complaint about your Humana Group Medicare Advantage PPO Plan directly to Medicare.
+To submit an online complaint to Medicare, go to www.medicare.gov/MedicareComplaintForm/home.aspx .